nirvus/infra-recipes/README.recipes.md

   build (FuchsiaBuildResults): The Fuchsia build to test. timeout_secs (int): The amount of seconds to wait for the tests to
     execute before giving up.
+  external_network (bool): Whether to enable access to the external
+    network when executing tests.
+Ignored if
+    build.test_device_type != 'QEMU'.

 Returns:
   A FuchsiaTestResults representing the completed test.